BrachoDev/Learning-Projects/SQL and MySQL documentation/SQL/MySQL notes.md

   We can also `SELECT` especific columns by especifying them instead of using `*`:

   ![SELECT FROM table EXAMPLE 2](/SQL%20and%20MySQL%20documentation/assets/SELECT%20FROM%20table%202.png)

+- To retrieve record count from a table (number of rows) use `COUNT` function, like so:

 ### Create a View: